moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 Robot Poses
 ^^^^^^^^^^^
 The SRDF can also store fixed configurations of the robot.
-A typical example of the URDF in this case is in defining a HOME position for a manipulator.
+A typical example of the SRDF in this case is in defining a HOME position for a manipulator.
 The configuration is stored with a string id, which can be used to recover the configuration later.

 SRDF Documentation
 ^^^^^^^^^^^^^^^^^^